 A Baltimore city resident who qualified for the Baltimore Gas & Electric underground electric maintenance training program, was introduced into the program through Maryland New Directions, after having passed their “soft skills” training program.
 This included computer literacy, resume writing, and job interview practice.
 The worker pictured below is now “work ready.”

 Then there’s PLH Group, a nationally recognized utility construction company headquartered in Dallas, Texas that is exemplary in providing training and apprentice programs, and works closely with the Texas Department of Labor and the Texas Workforce Commission.
-Since 2012, PLH Group has graduated 24 apprentices, each of whom took four years of documented on-the-job training in specific tasks to earn their certificates.
+Since 2012, PLH Group has graduated 24 apprentices, each of whom took four years of documented on-the-job training in specific tasks to earn their Journeyman certification to work in transmission, distribution and substation careers.
 When workers “earn as they learn,” this helps them gain entry into a high-wage occupation while avoiding large student debts.
 Currently, the program is available to employees of Air2, Power Line Services and Power Line Energy Services, and the hope is to expand it into other PLH Group companies in the future.
 PLH group was recognized for their outstanding commitment to the labor force, earning an invitation to the White House in October 2016.
 The company’s commitment to a highly trained construction team through the DOL Apprenticeship program is promoted on their website: http://plhgroupinc.com/safety/#apprenticeship.